Santhoji07/livecollab-django/README.md

-# MyChat - Video Chat Web Application using Django
+# UnityHub - Video Chat Web Application using Django

 ## Project Overview

-**MyChat** is a web application designed to facilitate real-time video chats, built with Django as the backend framework.
+**UnityHub** is a web application designed to facilitate real-time video chats, built with Django as the backend framework.
 It leverages the Agora Real-Time Voice and Video Engagement SDK to deliver high-quality video and voice communication.
-MyChat provides users with a smooth and interactive experience, making it an ideal platform for both personal and professional video calls.
+UnityHub provides users with a smooth and interactive experience, making it an ideal platform for both personal and professional video calls.

 ### Key Features:
 - **Real-Time Video & Voice**: High-quality, low-latency video and voice communication powered by Agora's SDK.